$H^s_x$ regularity of solutions to the stationary Boltzmann equation with the incoming boundary condition: Introduction

 where

-In what follows, we shall discuss well-posedness of the boundary value problem \eqref{BVP_red} and regularity of solutions.
+In what follows, we shall discuss regularity of a solution to the boundary value problem \eqref{BVP_red} and its regularity.

 Regularity issues on boundary value problems of the stationary Boltzmann equation have attracted attention in recent years.
-For the case with the diffuse reflection boundary condition, I.~Chen et al.~\cite{CHK} showed differentiability of the solution to the linearized problem when $0 \leq \gamma \leq 1$ assuming the uniform convexity, or the positivity of the Gaussian curvature on $\p \O$.
-H.~Chen and Kim \cite{ChenKim} considered the nonlinear problem with the hard sphere model ($\gamma = 1$), and gave weighed $L^\infty$ estimates for the first derivatives of the solution.
+For the case with the diffuse reflection boundary condition, I.~Chen, Hsia and the author \cite{CHK} showed differentiability of the solution to the linearized problem when $0 \leq \gamma \leq 1$ assuming the uniform convexity, or the positivity of the Gaussian curvature on $\p \O$.
+H.~Chen and Kim \cite{ChenKim} considered the nonlinear problem with $\gamma = 1$, and gave weighed $L^\infty$ estimates for the first derivatives of the solution.
 Based on this result, they discussed the $W^{1, p}_x$ estimate of the solution for $1 \leq p < 3$ under the same setting \cite{ChenKimGra}.
 For the case with the incoming boundary condition, I.~Chen \cite{RegularChen} showed local $1^-/2$ H\"older regularity of the solution to the linearized problem when $0 \leq \gamma < 1$ without the positivity of the Gaussian curvature.
-Recently, Wu and Wang \cite{WW} established H\"older regularity of the solution to the nonlinear problem when $-3 \leq \gamma < 0$ with the positive Gaussian curvature condition.
-Also, I.~Chen et al.~\cite{CHKS2} proved the existence of $W^{1, p}$ solutions to the nonlinear problem for $1 \leq p < 3$ and $0 \leq \gamma \leq 1$ with the positive Gaussian curvature when the domain was sufficiently small.
-The smallness of the domain was removed in \cite{CHKFred}.
+Recently, Wu and Wang \cite{WW} established H\"older regularity of the solution to the nonlinear problem when $-3 < \gamma < 0$ with the positive Gaussian curvature condition.
+Also, H.~Chen \cite{HChen} introduced a weighted $C^1$ estimate for the solution to the nonlinear problem with $\gamma = 1$ in the half space, which implies the $W^{1, p}$ regularity for $1 \leq p < 2$.
+I.~Chen, Hsia, Su and the author \cite{CHKS2} proved the existence of a $W^{1, p}$ solution to the nonlinear problem for $1 \leq p < 3$ and $0 \leq \gamma \leq 1$ with the positive Gaussian curvature when the domain was sufficiently small.
+We remark that the smallness assumption on the domain was removed in \cite{CHKFred} to obtain the same regularity result.